Posted on January 2, 2012

 - Maintains permanent records of firearm sales;

 - Gives local law enforcement discretion to deny a license to carry a concealed weapon; and

 - Gives local governments authority to regulate firearms and ammunition, although the state legislature has expressly removed this authority in certain areas.

 In addition, in 2007, California became the first jurisdiction in the nation to require handgun microstamping.

-In 2009, 2,972 people died from firearm-related injuries in California.
+In 2010, California had the 9th lowest number of gun deaths per capita among the states.
 In 2008 (the most recent year for which statistics are available), 3,081 people were treated in emergency departments for non-fatal gunshot wounds in California.